devitoa2/GPACalculator/README.md

 # GPACalculator

-This is an android package for a GPA calculator application.
+This is an android package for a GPA calculator application created with Android Studio.